 I still have 3 weeks of leave unused, and this is what I’ve been saving them for!
 My friend and colleague Deepak is getting married in Mumbai in November.
 On the way I’ll be passing through Dubai and Abu Dhabi, and after Mumbai I’ll be headed for Jaipur, Udaipur, Agra, Delhi and Varanasi.

 The original plan of backpacking after Mumbai doesn’t seem so realistic anymore, but hey, what’s wrong with a suitcase? 🙂

-After warm and repeated recommendations from my parents, I’ve finally started reading the book Shantaram to prepare myself for Mumbai.
+After repeated recommendations from my parents, I’ve finally started reading the book Shantaram to prepare myself for Mumbai.
 The story is semi-autobiographic, by Gregory David Roberts, once Australia’s most-wanted prison escapee who fled to India and joined the Bombay mafia.